iilab/openmentoring-content/en/topics/practice-1-emergencies/3-seized-devices/2-scenario.md

 ![](scenario.png)
-Chris returned to his organisation's office after attending a lunch meeting, only to find the laptop he was writing his newest article on is now missing.
+Brenda returned to her office after a lunch meeting, only to find her laptop mising.
+She is worried that she has not only lost important research, but also put her sources potentially at risk.
 <br>
 ![](scenario.png)
-He is worried that he has not only lost important research, but also put his sources potentially at risk of exposure.
+Brenda .
+If she doesn